-A performance metric is a measurement you can use to monitor the activities of your business.
+A sales performance metric is a measurement you can use to monitor the activities of your business.
 These data points help determine the effectiveness of an individual, team, or business as a whole.

 Sales managers use these metrics to measure sales performance and determine whether the business meets its sales goals.
 Setting objectives is crucial to keep everyone motivated and accountable.
 It will help you manage your sales activities and processes and spot potential bottlenecks.

 Whether you’re selling offline or online, SaaS or physical goods, tracking your business sales performance metrics will: